mbest1813/documentation/v2/clickstream/destinations/google-analytics.md

 Google Analytics allows users to either pass custom dimensions / metrics as properties of specific events or as properties for all events on a given page (or the lifetime of the global tracker object).
 The default Segment behavior is the latter.
 Any metrics / dimensions that are mapped to a given property will be set to the page and sent as properties of all subsequent events on that page.
 You can disable this functionality with this setting.
 If disabled, Segment will only pass custom dimensions / metrics as part of the payload of the event with which they are explicitly associated.
 Please reference the Google Analytics [documentation](https://developers.google.com/analytics/devguides/collection/analyticsjs/custom-dims-mets#implementation) for more info.

 ### Name Tracker
-Name the tracker `astronomerGATracker`.
+Name the tracker `metarouterGATracker`.
 Enable this if you're working with additional Google Analytics trackers and want to ensure that your Segment tracker has a distinct name.
-If this is enabled you must prepend this tracker name to any native Google Analytics (except for create) that you call, e.g. `astronomerGATracker.require(….)`
+If this is enabled you must prepend this tracker name to any native Google Analytics (except for create) that you call, e.g. `metarouterGATracker.require(….)`

 ### Optimize Container ID
 Integrate with Google Analytics Optimize plugin.
 Please enter your Optimize Container ID